QbaSekowski/task-management-app/README.md

 # Task Management App

 Manage tasks and projects effectively through a web-based application.
 This system enables task creation, assignment, progress tracking, and completion.
+You can create your own project with tasks.
+Add comments, labels and upload attachments to your Dropbox account.
+Registering new users, managing their roles is also possible.
+The app also can send email notifications about your actions and their successfull accomplishments.

 ## Technologies Used in the project
-- Backend: Spring Framework (Spring Boot, Spring Security, Spring Data JPA), JWT, MySQL, Mapstruct, Jackson, Dropbox SDK
+- Backend: Spring Framework (Spring Boot, Spring Security, Spring Data JPA), JWT, MySQL, Mapstruct, Jackson, Dropbox SDK, Spring Boot Starter Mail
 - Build Tool: Maven
 - Database Migration: Liquibase
 - Containerization: Docker